Labour Member of Parliament, Bethnal Green and Bow

 Rushanara Ali is the Labour Member of Parliament for Bethnal Green and Bow.
-Until her resignation from Labour’s front bench in September 2014 over her decision to abstain on the vote on airstrikes in Iraq, Rushanara served as Shadow Minister for Education and Young People, and between October 2010 and October 2013, as Shadow Minister for International Development.
-Rushanara has previously served as a member of the Treasury Select Committee and the Energy and Climate Change Select Committee and since November 2016 has been a member of the Communities and Local Government Select Committee.
+She resigned from Labour’s front bench in September 2014 over her decision to abstain on the vote on airstrikes in Iraq, and previously served as shadow minister for Education and Young People 2013-2014, and as shadow minister for International Development between October 2010 and October 2013.
+Rushanara has served as a member of the Treasury Select Committee and the Energy and Climate Change Select Committee and since November 2016 has been a member of the Communities and Local Government Select Committee.